baniol/onepage/readme.md

-# work in progress -  not quite finished :) (not published on npm)

-## Onepage : one page static site cli generator
+# Onepage : static one page site generator

+## Description
+Onepage is a one page site generator ...

 ## Features
 * Easy content, layout and style edition